cortexuvula/MedicalPatientManager/README.md

 3. Add programs to a patient's profile
 4. Use the Kanban board to track progress within each program

-## Network Configuration
+## Server Setup

-The Medical Patient Manager can be run in two modes:

-1. **Local Mode**: The default mode, where the application uses a local SQLite database file.
-2. **Remote Mode**: Connects to a server running on another computer to access the database remotely.

-### Setting up the Server

-To make the database accessible over the network:
+To make the database accessible over the network (remote mode):

 1. Install the required dependencies:
    ```